summarizing and graphing data in spss#

 • In what month was the highest recorded monthly rainfall recorded in Armagh?
 What about the lowest?

-To help answer the questions above, it might also be easier to re-calculate the statistics using a single variable.
+To help answer the questions above, it might also be easier to re-calculate the statistics using a single variable, rather than four at a time.

 recoding values#